CAUR-Technologies/estuaire/README.rst

-Eikonal Solver
+estuaire Solver
 --------------
-The enclosed PDE solver was developped to solve the Eikonal Equation subject to boundary condition.
+The enclosed PDE solver was developped to solve the estuaire Equation subject to boundary condition.

 Building (Python 3)
 -------------------